-Both processes at Binney are then combined and undergo disinfection.
+Water from each process at Binney is then combined and undergoes disinfection.
 The facility has the capacity to treat up to 50 million gallons of water per day.

 All three facilities have achieved the Phase IV "Excellence in Treatment" designation, the highest level awarded by the Partnership for Safe Water (PSW).
 The PSW is an alliance of six prestigious drinking water organizations, including American Water Works Association and EPA.
 Aurora Water is the only water provider in the country to earn this designation at three facilities.